Writers in Paris in the 1920s: The Lost Generation

 Although the crisis of the post-world war context led to a decrease in cultural and artistic flare during the 1920s in Paris, the political, social and economic situation in France inspired the movement which was to be The Lost Generation (Les Années Folles) Although coined by Gertrude Stein, it was Ernest Hemingway who promulgated this term.
 The Lost Generation was a collectivised recognition of the aimlessness, confusion and grief experienced by the survivors and civilians of the war.
 In particular, the Lost Generation encompassed American expatriate writers in Paris within the 1920s.
 During the 1920s, Paris became the epicentre of culture, embracing extravagance, diversity and creativity.
 Artists such as F. Scott Fitzgerald, flocked from all over the world towards Paris, by this time the hotspot of expression and instrument of artistic direction.
 The Lost Generation all shared the post-war griefs of losing their loved ones, innocence and sense of pride.
 However, one thing that was most certainly not lost but in fact learned, was the sense of artistic expression characterised by the disillusionment and pessimism of the end of the First World War.
 Numerous Individuals became part of the Lost Generation without any recognition.
 However, the Lost Generation of the 1920s produced some of the most famous writers to date.
 Gertrude Stein grew to foster the creativity of the artists and writers of the Lost Generation, hosting frequent meetings of those who took part.
 Not only were writers such as Hemingway and Fitzgerald a part of this, but also world-renowned artists such as Pablo Picasso and Henri Mattisse.

 Key writers

 Ernest Hemingway (July 21, 1899 – July 2, 1961)

-Ernest Hemingway, although an American-born writer, moved to Paris on the 22nd of December 1921.
+Ernest Hemingway, although an American-born writer, moved to Paris on 22 December 1921.
 He embodied the experiences, cultural influences and literary styles and techniques of writers in the 1920s.
 Belonging to The Lost Generation, Hemingway contributed to some of the most important works of the 20th century.
 This would not have been possible without surrounding artists of the Lost Generation, such as Gertrude Stein, F. Scott Fitzgerald and Pablo Picasso, who proved to be central to his career.
 Within four years, Hemingway went from being an unknown individual to one of the most influential writers of the 20th century.